 Similarly, a former Israeli intelligence official claims to have seen Shukrijumah on several occasions at a gas station in Toronto - - less than an hour's drive from Hamilton.
 The Israeli says that he contacted FBI officials at four different locations only to be encountered by bureaucratic indifference.
 The sighting remains to be investigated.

 And yet, the threat posed by Adnan el-Shukrijumah remains unaltered.
 He remains, according to British, Saudi, Pakistani, and Israeli intelligence sources (and even FBI bureaucrats), a "one-man terror cell" - - an al Qaeda operative, trained not only to build radiological weapons and to maintain tactical nukes but also to detonate such devices within major American cities without a logistical backup crew.
 This same claim has been verified by Khalid Sheikh Mohammed, the highest ranking al-Qaeda official to be taken into custody and dozens of detainees at Guantanamo Bay.

 Who is Adnan el-Shurkijumah?
 The answer will come tomorrow in part two of this saga.

-FamilySecurityMatters.org Contributing Editor Paul L. Williams is the author of The Day of Islam: The Annihilation of America and the Western World, The Al Qaeda Connection, and other best-selling books.
+FamilySecurityMatters.org Contributing Editor Paul L. Williams is the author of Crescent Moon Rising: The Islamic Transformation of America, The Day of Islam: The Annihilation of America and the Western World, The Al Qaeda Connection, and other best-selling books.
 He is a frequent guest on such national news networks as ABC News, CBS News, Fox News, MSNBC, and NPR.